CAPIO Announces 2021-2022 Board

 - Vice-President, Conference – Tom Christensen, communications specialist, County of San Diego

 - Education and Development Chair – Christine Brainerd, APR, communications director, City of Folsom

 - Social Media Chair – Christina Byrne, public outreach department manager, Orange County Transportation Authority

 - Website Chair—Michelle Adams, strategic communications supervisor, Western Municipal Water District

-- Regional and Membership Director, Southern California – Grace Cardenas, public information officer, Rancho California Water District
+- Regional and Membership Director, Southern California – Grace Cardenas, senior strategic communications representative, Western Municipal Water District

 CAPIO’s board members are elected and serve rotating two-year terms.
 Each year, board members are voted on by CAPIO members throughout the state and represent the organization’s diverse membership, including board members from state organizations, special districts, school districts, cities and counties.